Resource Monitor helps you understand what’s happening.

 The graphs to the right include an overall disk activity meter as well as a reflection of how much work is waiting to be handled for each disk in the system.

 The Network tab focuses on the networking activity of the processes running on your machine.

 Listening Ports is the reverse of connections.
 This represents processes on your computer configured to accept a connection from a remote computer.
-Now, in most cases, your router or firewall blocks connections from the internet that might use these listening ports.
+In most cases, your router or firewall blocks connections from the internet that use these listening ports.
 But when you want to copy a file from one machine to another across your local network, one computer contacts the other by making a connection via one of these listening ports.